Seven of the Best Budgeting Apps for 2025

 Price: Download the free app on the Apple App Store or on Google Play.

-Best for You and Your Financial Adviser: Monarch
+Best for you and your financial adviser: Monarch

 While some budgeting apps help you stay on track with your partner, Monarch lets you team up with your financial adviser.
 As with other budgeting apps, once you connect your accounts to Monarch, you can track your spending.
 However, Monarch also allows you to securely share your account information with your adviser so you can collaborate on your savings and investment goals.
-You can also share the app with your partner or someone else from your household, who will have his or her own login.
+You can also share the app with your partner or someone else from your household, who will have his or her login.

 Once you create an account with Monarch, you can add your financial adviser to your account at no extra cost.
 Your adviser can securely log in to his or her separate account and won’t be able to see your personal identifying information, such as your bank account number.

-Price: Try it free for seven days, then $14.99 monthly or $69.99 annually.
+Price: $14.99 monthly or $99.99 annually.

 Bottom line on budgeting apps

 Gerber notes that even though budgeting apps can be helpful, you should try to adopt a hands-on approach to managing your budget, too.
 Take time every week to review your finances with your partner or on your own.
-And even if you use an app, he adds, you should consider meeting with a financial adviser to discuss the best way to meet your financial goals.

 Note: This item first appeared in Kiplinger Personal Finance Magazine, a monthly, trustworthy source of advice and guidance.
 Subscribe to help you make more money and keep more of the money you make.

-Related COntent
+Related Content

 - Bucket Budgeting: An Easy Way To Manage Cash Flow